e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

     ![inst02](../gitimg/macos_posgresapp/02_initialize.png)

-4. After you have initizlized the server you might want to check that `PostgreSQL` is set to be constantly running.
+4. After you have initialized the server you might want to check that `PostgreSQL` is set to be constantly running.
 See `Server Settings...` and look for `Automatically start server`.

     ![inst02](../gitimg/macos_posgresapp/03_autostart.png)